 Surprisingly, Southern blots are still used.
 In the 1980s, about 300 papers per year cited the use of Southern blots.
 This number peaked in 1992 and 1993 at around 3,000 citations a year.
 Now, as PCR, DNA microarrays, and NGS dominate the DNA analysis scene, about the same number of Southerns are cited as in the 1980s.

 From chopping to blotting—the birth of a revolutionary technique

 Announced in a 1975 Journal of Molecular Biology paper by Edwin Southern (now Sir Edwin, and also retired), an Oxford University-based molecular biologist, the Southern blot matched gel electrophoresis with hybridization to characterize fragments of DNA.
 Southern actually invented the blot at the MRC Mammalian Genome Unit in Edinburgh, Scotland, through a need to speed up DNA analysis.
 At the time, he was analyzing 5S rRNA as part of a transcription study.
 He tried isolating genes by chopping up the electrophoresis gel containing the DNA.
 But how to get the DNA out of the gel?
 “The prospect of cutting lots of gels into hundreds of slices, eluting the DNA from each of them and binding this to a filter that would then be hybridized and counted drove me to think that there had to be a better way of doing it,” he recalled later.

 Southern blots start out in an electrophoresis gel, in which DNA is separated by size (via an electric current run through the gel).
 Restriction enzymes determine where DNA fragments are cleaved.
 A blot is then placed on the gel, and a radiographic image is taken.

-DNA is denatured into into single strands using NaOH.
+- DNA is denatured into single strands using NaOH.